A HOME-BUILT "HF Transceiver", BASED ON THE BOOK BY EI9GQ

 THE TRANSMIT SIDE:

-Balanced Modulator will be either MC1496 based or use a diode DBM.
+Balanced Modulator will be either classic MC1496 based, or use a diode DBM.
 I have built up both types and will decide which one to use, after testing.
 Eamon didn't use the MC1496.
-In the diode Balanced Modulator I used BAT54S diodes which is a dual diode in a SOT-23 smd case.
-Two of these are required.
+In the diode Balanced Modulator I used two BAT54S diodes which is a dual diode in a SOT-23 smd case.

 Diode Balanced Modulator Schematic and overlay (coming)

-Either board above produces double side-band (DSB), so, to get SSB, we need to remove one sideband.
-This is done by using the crystal filter, as used in the receiver.
+Either board above produces double side-band (ie DSB with supressed carrier), so, to get SSB, we need to remove one sideband.
+This is done by using the crystal filter, shared with the receiver.
 A post mixer amplifier brings the level up for application to the Tx Mixer.

 This is the Transmit Mixer board.
 It takes in SSB generated by the balanced modulator and crystal filter, the VFO and shifts the output by mixer action, to the band of interest.
 Not fitted at right side, is the actual mixer, a double balanced diode type JMS-1 from the junk box.
 Board was undergoing tests here.
 It's followed by the Rx BPF, switched in to the Tx side, to remove unwanted products.